 The international payments service allows you to make an electronic payment via our online, branch or telephone channels from an account you hold with us to a person (‘recipient’) either outside the UK or in a currency other than sterling within the UK.
 It is provided by Lloyds Bank plc, whichever holds your account.

 1. Making an international payment.

 1.1 We must receive your payment instruction before the cut-off time on a working day so that we can start processing it the same day.
-The cut-off time for international payments is 2pm for euros and 3pm for all other currencies if you make your payment via branch or telephone.
+The cut-off time for international payments sent in euro via branch and telephony will be communicated to you at the time of the transaction but will be no earlier than 2pm and no later than 3pm, and the cut off time for all other currencies is 3pm.
 If you make your international payment online the cut-off time for all currencies is 3pm.

 1.2 Provided we receive your payment instruction before the cut-off time on a working day, we will take the money from your account the same day.
 If the recipient’s account is in the EEA, the timescales for payments set out in the Personal Banking terms and conditions leaflet will apply.
 If the recipient’s account is outside the EEA, you can ask us for details about how long the payment will take to arrive.
 By ‘EEA’ we mean the European Economic Area (this includes members of the European Union plus Norway, Iceland and Liechtenstein).

 1.3 By ‘working day’ we mean any day on which a particular bank is open for business as required for the processing of an international payment.
 Our working days are Monday to Friday (other than English bank holidays)but foreign banks may have different working days, for example because they observe local bank holidays.

 1.4 There must be sufficient funds in your account for us to process your payment instruction.
 If, when we try to process your payment, there are insufficient funds in your account, you acknowledge that:

 - we may make a charge for cancelling the payment.
 We will tell you the amount of our charges for this service at the time